 If you have not been there, then check them out.

 Note: if you love agrotourism, then check out the agrotourism category.
-And if you are looking for additional attractions nearby, then either browse the map at the top of this post or see Bethlehem Of Galilee.
+And if you are looking for additional attractions nearby, browse the map at the top of this post or see Bethlehem Of Galilee.

 Have you ever been to Shvil Parot HaChalav?
 Tell us in the comments below.